-- U.S. Customs and Border Protection has pre-clearance facilities in both Nassau and Freeport, offering ease of travel for tourists and businesspersons travelling to and from the United States.
+- U.S. Customs and Border Protection (CBP) has pre-clearance facilities in both Nassau and Freeport, offering ease of travel for tourists and businesspersons travelling to and from the United States.

 Good market opportunities are available in the following sectors:

 - Hotel/Tourism supplies and services

 Best Prospects - Leading Sectors for U.S. Export and Investment

 - Renewable/Alternative Energy

 - Machinery and Transportation Equipment

 - Medicinal and Pharmaceutical Products